im-mou/items-manager/README.md

 For this project I had to create a design system from scratch using figma.
 Once finished, I proceeded to create all the atomic UI components using react + SASS.

-Apart from the components styling, every view / design element has it's own SASS file and the main app has global styles reset rules applied to it.
+Apart from the components styling, every view / design element has it's own SASS file and the main app component has global styles reset rules applied to it.

 This app was developed having responsiveness in mind.